 Pain, Misery and Agony are three of the most important virtues in our tortured country.
 But they should be experienced when you're on your trainer begging for the end of the interval, not when you're trying to connect your devices.
-If you've arrived at this little corner of our Help Centre it's probably because your sensors—be they cadence, power, or heart rate—are not talking to The Sufferfest app like they should.
+If you've arrived at this little corner of our Help Centre it's probably because your sensors—be they cadence, power, or heart rate—are not talking to The Sufferfest Training System like they should.
 Never fear, The Minions are here.
 To facilitate your Suffering and help you get the most out of The Sufferfest app, we're going to walk you through some common sensor connectivity issues and how to troubleshoot them.

 First, a little background.
 There are two types of low-energy wireless communication protocols commonly used by fitness sensors to send information: